 Luis M. Chiappe

 As the head of NHMLAC's Research and Collections Department, which he assumed in 2012, Dr. Chiappe oversees the research programs of more than 25 PhD scientists and the vast biological, geological, and cultural collections of NHMLAC.
-A vertebrate paleontologist and the Director of the Dinosaur Institute, Dr. Chiappe has conducted extensive research on the evolution of dinosaurs, from their reproductive behavior to their evolutionary connection with birds.
+A vertebrate paleontologist and the Gretchen Augustyn Director of the Dinosaur Institute, Dr. Chiappe has conducted extensive research on the evolution of dinosaurs, from their reproductive behavior to their evolutionary connection with birds.
 He is considered to be one of the world's authorities on the subject.
 One other important focus of his is science communication, conveying the relevance of NHMLAC's scientists' discoveries to the media, the public, and Museum visitors.

 Chiappe's commitment to public communication is reflected in the Museum's Jane G. Pisano Dinosaur Hall, an award-winning permanent exhibition that he curated about the nature of science and the lives of dinosaurs, as well as in his many popular books and articles.
-Chiappe¹s research has been published in more than 170 scholarly articles.
+Chiappe¹s research has been published in nearly 200 scholarly articles.
 He is the author of Walking on Eggs, Glorified Dinosaurs, and Birds of Stone.
 He is also a J. S. Guggenheim Fellow, a Humboldt Awardee, a Fellow of the American Association for the Advancement of Science (AAAS), and a professor at the University of Southern California.